 How do I handle bad weather periods in my KPI analysis?

-What food cost is normal for a seasonal restaurant?
+What food cost percentage is realistic for seasonal restaurants?

-Should I adjust my prices during the season?
+Should I adjust menu prices during my operating season?

-How do I calculate ROI on investments if I'm only open half the year?
+How do I calculate ROI on equipment if I'm only open half the year?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source